Jump to Navigation

 George F. Sternberg

-Charles and George Sternberg George Fryer Sternberg was born August 26, 1883, in Lawrence, Kansas, to Charles Hazelius and Anna Margaret (Reynolds) Sternberg.
-Brothers Charles H. and George M. Sternberg were recognized paleontologists during the late 19th century.
-George F. Sternberg would soon follow in his family’s footsteps.
 At the age of nine, Sternberg accompanied his mother and younger brother to a site along Beaver Creek in Logan County where his father was working.
 There Sternberg made his first discovery—a nearly complete plesiosaur from the Cretaceous Era.
-He credits his father with his knowledge of paleontology, making even more impact than his schooling.
-He married Mabel Clare Smith on December 31, 1907, at Phillipsburg.
-They had three children.
+The younger Sternberg gives credit to his father for imparting knowledge of paleontology, which made a greater impact on him than his formal schooling.
+George F. married Mabel Clare Smith on December 31, 1907, in Phillipsburg.
+The couple had three children and later divorced.

-George F. Sternberg and Myrl Walker at work on a site Sternberg’s most famous discovery is the "fish within a fish," the most complete specimen of its kind, which he found in 1952.
-Inside the prehistoric skeleton of this 14-foot Xiphactinus molossus, is a six-foot fish.
-This rare specimen can be seen at the Sternberg Museum of Natural History in Hays.
-In addition to the Butterfield Trail Museum, Russell Springs; and Fick Fossil Museum, Oakley; Sternberg’s discoveries have been featured at numerous museums including the British Museum, London; Victorian Memorial Museum, Ottawa, Canada; and Smithsonian’s Museum of Natural History, Washington, D.C.
+In addition to the Butterfield Trail Museum, Russell Springs, and Fick Fossil Museum, Oakley, Sternberg’s discoveries have been featured at numerous museums including the British Museum, London; Victorian Memorial Museum, Ottawa, Canada; and Smithsonian’s Museum of Natural History, Washington, D.C.

 Entry: Sternberg, George F.